DataLib-ECP/ncmpi_vol/README.md

 # Summary

-This is a prototype implementation of HDF5 VOL that use PnetCDF for underlaying I/O operation.
+This library is a prototype implementation of HDF5 VOL that uses PnetCDF for underlying I/O operation.
-It enable applications to access NetCDF rormated file using HDF5 API.
+It enables applications to access the NetCDF formatted file using HDF5 API.

 ## How to build
+* Requirement
+  + C++ compiler
+    + Due to used of constant initializer, a C++ compiler is required
+  + HDF5 developer branch
+    + VOL is not yet in stable release at the time of the writing
-* This library use cmake to mamage to handle build process
+* This library uses CMake to manage the build process
 * Steps
-  + Create build directory
+  + Create a build directory
-  + Run cmake to generate makefile
+  + Run CMake to generate makefile
-    + Run cmake in build folder, set source directory to project directory
+    + Run CMake in the build folder, set source directory to project directory
     + Set PNC_DIR to PnetCDF install path
     + Set H5_DIRt o HDF5 install path
   + Compile the library